jeenchun/Python-Project/README.md

 # Corona - Goods Price Tracker
-Private repository to develop our Python Project
+Public repository to develop our Python Project

 Hi All,